wjzhengsh/blockchain/glossary.md

 ## Instantiate
 The process of starting and initializing a chaincode container on a specific channel.
 After chaincode is installed on the Peers and every Peer has joined the channel, the chaincode must be instantiated on the channel.
 Instantiation performs any necessary initialization of the chaincode, which includes setting the key value pairs that comprise a chaincode's initial world state.
 After instantiation, peers that have the chaincode installed can accept chaincode invocations.

+## Kafka
+A consensus plugin implementation for Hyperledger Fabric that results in a cluster of ordering service nodes in the blockchain network.
+A kafka implementation is intended for a production network.

 ## Ledger
 Comprised of a literal "chain of blocks" that store the immutable, sequenced record of transactions, as well as a state database to maintain current state.
 There is one ledger per channel, and updates to it are managed by the consensus process according to the policies of a particular channel.